 - 7.5 Once the shaking has stopped, gather valuables and quickly leave the building.
 DO NOT USE ELEVATORS.
-All employees should gather at the cannon in front of the Main Building on Administration Field.
-The secondary evacuation point is Stoll Field nearest POT.
+All employees should gather at the assembly area (see appendix C).
 Occupants should evacuate to the primary location unless otherwise directed.
 Any occupant who comes into contact with a student or visitor should direct them to take appropriate actions.
 Any occupant that comes into contact with a physically disabled individual should assist that individual or take them to the nearest stairwell landing and seek assistance from an emergency responder outside the building.
 The Floor Leaders and/or Building Emergency Coordinator will ask if anyone is known to be missing from the evacuation point. - 7.6 Be prepared for aftershocks.
 Although smaller than the main shock, aftershocks cause additional damage and may bring weakened structures down.
 Aftershocks can occur in the first hours, days, weeks, or even months after the quake.
 Follow the same procedures as for earthquakes. - 7.7 If building occupants cannot be accounted for, the Building Emergency Coordinator may direct personnel to search for the missing people but instruct personnel NOT TO RE-ENTER THE BUILDING.
 The Building Emergency Coordinator should contact the UK Police Department at 911 from any phone, #UKPD (#8573) from a cellular phone or 257-8573 for assistance. - 7.8 The Physical Plant Division, UK Fire Marshal, UK Police Department, Crisis Management and Preparedness Captain and Building Emergency Coordinator (or alternate) will consult and make a decision on whether employees can return to their workstations or be dismissed for the day.